izenecloud/driver-ruby/README.md

 ## Installation ##

-Add `lib` directory to LOAD_PATH.
+Add `lib` directory to environment variable `RUBYLIB` or ruby global environment `$LOAD_PATH`.
 Or, which is recommended, install the gem:

-    make gem
+    rake gem
     gem install pkg/sf1-driver-${VERSION}.gem

 (Replace ${VERSION} to the latest version)